 In a nutshell, I was bullied by a girl who claimed she was my friend.
 Now this was in the 90s, when bullying was in a completely different form.
 This was long before the world of cyber bullying, where kids could taunt you behind the protection of a computer screen.
 No, this was the old-fashioned way; up close, personal, and fully standing by the words she chose to throw my way.

-being bullied by myself
+being bullied in school and by myself

-Victims of verbal bullying are usually told to not give the bully any power.
+Victims of verbal bullying in school are usually told to not give the bully any power.
 The advice given is to tell a teacher or ignore them because bullies are typically cowards.
 I was in a different situation.
 I had two bullies: this girl and myself.

 My “friend” might have said hurtful things, but I did nothing to stop it.
 This is not a situation where I was powerless.
 She also was not hurting me physically.
 She used the power of her words to inflict pain upon me, and I chose to say and do nothing.
 I never once told her that I wouldn’t associate with her if she made those kinds of comments.
 When she laughed at me, I never walked away.
 In fact, I never even told her that her words bothered me.
 Instead, I often laughed it off.
 She might have been the one throwing the dagger, but I was the one stabbing it into my own heart.

-why i didn’t walk away from being bullied
+why i didn’t walk away from being bullied in school

 Looking back, I didn’t say anything for many reasons.
 For one, I had a complete lack of confidence in myself.
 My self-esteem was so low that I felt I deserved it.
 I didn’t believe that I should have someone in my life who valued my feelings and treated me well.
 I was already being abused for years by this point, and in some messed up way, being treated badly was my normal.
 It was all I knew, and all I believed I should know.
 It’s why I picked her in the first place.
 She reinforced my belief that I was not worthy or enough.
 In my mind, there must have been something wrong with me to be abused by my mother.
 Therefore, why shouldn’t this girl treat me badly as well?